Syllabus Introduction to Journalism, Spring 2026

 This syllabus by Barbara Nevins Taylor is licensed under CC BY-NC 4.0

-*This is a journalism class and I am a newsperson and that means we follow the news.
+*This is a journalism class, and I am a newsperson and that means we follow the news.
 The syllabus will change to reflect what’s happening on campus, in our communities, the nation and the world.

 Welcome to journalism and your opportunity to help save democracy.
 In a world filled with lies meant to deliberately mislead Americans and others, truthful journalism is more important than ever.
-The First Amendment to the U.S. Constitution enshrines the right of journalists to report and hold truth to power.
+The First Amendment to the U.S. Constitution enshrines the right of journalists to report and speak truth to power.

 Whether this is really your introduction to journalism or if you have practiced journalism in some way, get ready to jump in, learn the basics and begin to report and write.
 We share a mission with journalists in New York City, throughout the U.S. and the world to report and tell truthful stories that have meaning and impact.